almarklein/itemdb/docs/guide.rst

 -----------

 The API of ``ItemDB`` is synchronous.
 It operates with the filesystem, so it can benefit from async use a lot.

-At the time of writing, we do not provide an async API because it would make the API more complex.
-Instead, itemdb provides a function to asyncify a synchronous function.
+There are two ways to make your code async.
+The first is by using the ``AsyncItemDB`` class.
+It has the exact same API as ``ItemDB``, but all its methods are async.
+Note that you must also use ``async with``.

-The idea is to do all itemdb operations inside a function and then wrap that function if you want to use it in an async environment.
+The second approach is to asyncify a synchronous function.
+The idea of this approach is to do all itemdb operations inside a function and then wrap that function if you want to use it in an async environment.
 Consider the following example of a web server:

 .. code-block:: python